neriatias/FlightBookingProject/README.md

 The CI/CD pipeline is configured in .github/workflows/ci-cd.yml:

 **Build and Test:**
--Installs dependencies for frontend and backend.
+- Installs dependencies for frontend and backend.
--Runs backend tests using Jest.
+- Runs backend tests using Jest.
--Builds the frontend using React.
+- Builds the frontend using React.